davidemodolo/master_thesis/presentation/speech.md

 # Slide 28 -> 29

-First, I put here a subset of maps just to show a consistency in an overall trend of less correctness in the top-right quadrant of the map and also in the bottom-left one, even if in reduced form.
+For the first one, I put here a subset of maps just to show a consistency in an overall trend of less correctness in the top-right quadrant of the map and also in the bottom-left one, even if in reduced form.
-We can see an average correctness difference of 35% between the top-left and the top-right quadrant and this behavior is consistent across all the maps we tested, with a slight reduction in the correctness as the size of the map increases as we saw in the goals slide.
+And on average over all of our tests, we saw a difference of 35% between the top-left and the top-right quadrant and again, this behavior is consistent across all the maps we tested, with a slight reduction in the general correctness as the size of the map increases.

 # Slide 30 -> 35